Runtime Settings Schema

 Removes a named cache entry from the namedCaches collection for a memory cache.

 Contains information about assembly binding and the behavior of garbage collection.

-Specifies whether shadow copying uses the default startup behavior introduced in the .NET Framework version 4, or reverts to the startup behavior of earlier versions of the .NET Framework.
+Specifies whether shadow copying uses the default startup behavior introduced in the .NET Framework 4, or reverts to the startup behavior of earlier versions of the .NET Framework.